wolfman616/WinShell_Send2_Move2/README.md

 # WinShell_Send2_Move2
 Adapted behaviour scheme for the "Send To" context menu extension handler native to Windows

-Move to can be now be the default action.
+Move to can be now be the default action. negating the need to hold the Shift key.

 Set up a shortcut in you profile send to folder